Kupon-Protocol/kupon-protocol-concept/README.md

 The Kupon Protocol can be used by multiple front-ends for various use cases.
 For example, a web3 website that offers users discount coupons, or a mobile app that allows you to schedule a call with your favorite celebrity.

 Front-ends should also offer the way for an NFT holder to prove they really own the NFT in question.
 An NFT issuer could ask a holder to sign a certain message with their address through the front-end.

+### Discussion

+What do you think about Kupon Protocol?
+Please share your thoughts in this discussion: https://github.com/Kupon-Protocol/kupon-protocol-concept/discussions/1